-One important strand of religious life - that of the wandering holy man - pre-dates the Christian anchoritic asceticism which gave birth to its apparent opposite, monastic orders which had enclosed (or, to use the technical expression, cenobitic) communities.
+Carmelites and others, and the mendicant, spiritual tradition to use the technical expression, cenobitic) communities.
 The older tradition is seen in the prophets of the Old Testament (including the Carmelites' hero, Elijah) and in the religions of Asia, in which holy men wandered alone or with a few disciples, as mendicants (or beggars, in one flavour of the word) dependent on the "kindness of strangers".
 An important element in such thinking is that it is the opposite of the institutional.
 Instead of building something lasting on earth, one's life is devoted to getting this world and oneself to look toward heaven, now, whilst there is time.
 It might be thought of as seeing all human and worldly concerns as being provisional: only spiritual thoughts and life had a chance of permanent value.